Pufferfish Privacy: An Information-Theoretic Study: Introduction

 Several applications of $\epsilon$-MI PP are explored, starting from auditing for DP \cite{ding2018detecting,jagielski2020auditing,domingo2022auditing}.
-Auditing black-box mechanisms to certify whether they satisfy a certain DP guarantee is challenging, especially in high-dimensional settings.
+Auditing black-box mechanisms to certify whether they satisfy a target DP guarantee is challenging, especially in high-dimensional settings.
 To address this problem, we observe that to audit for DP violations, it suffices to test whether a relaxed privacy notion violates the target privacy level \cite{domingo2022auditing}.
 We then propose a rigorous hypothesis testing framework for DP violations using the information-theoretic formulation of DP as our test statistic.
 Since estimating mutual information between high-dimensional variables is statistically burdensome, we introduce a further relaxation to privacy based on sliced mutual information (SMI) \cite{goldfeld2021sliced,goldfeld2022kSMI}, which enjoys parametric empirical convergence rates in arbitrary dimension.
-While we focus on auditing for DP, our approach naturally extends to the PP framework.
-Beyond privacy auditing, we also explore multivariate mean estimation under $\epsilon$-MI PP and derive sample complexity bounds.
-We compare our results to classic $\epsilon$-DP mean estimation approaches \cite{kamath2020private}, and show that the domain knowledge in the PP framework gives rise to better sample complexity, especially in high-dimensional settings.
+Our auditing approach naturally extends to the PP framework.
+Beyond privacy auditing, we also explore multivariate mean estimation under $\epsilon$-MI PP and derive sample complexity bounds that adapt to the domain knowledge in the PP framework.
 Lastly, we study privacy-utility tradeoffs using $\epsilon$-MI PP and explore its connections to algorithmic stability, which is a standard tool for establishing generalization bounds in statistical learning theory \cite{raginsky2016information,steinke2020reasoning}.